 It wasn’t easy, but he got there.
-Alex “Lateralus” began his NL 6-max Crusher Coaching program in October of 2015 and one year, three months and 10 days later he completed the program with €30,000 in profits.
+Alex “Lateralus” took one year, three months and 10 days to complete NL 6-max Crusher Coaching with €30,000 in profits.

 The finish line came with some struggles: getting off track, disregarding some of his training, and learning to cope with occasional losses.
 But he stuck it out, adjusted his thinking about the game and put in plenty of hours.
 The hard work was well worth it in the end.